cybergrrl/scoutaloud/content/projects/xmas-movie-discovery/films/the_stingiest_man_in_town_1978.md

 description = """This cartoon version of A Christmas Carol hails from the production house of Arthur Rankin Jr. and Jules Bass--the team that brought you just about every other Christmas special you saw as a kid (including Rudolph the Red-Nosed Reindeer).
 Reinvented as a 49-minute musical ghost story, it stars the voice of Walter Matthau as the bedeviled Scrooge and Tom Bosley as the Jiminy Cricket-type narrator, B. Humbug, Esq.""" year = "1978"
 [taxonomies]
-xmas_genres = ['TV Movie', 'A Christmas Carol', 'Family', 'Fantasy', 'Musical', 'Animation'] [extra] film_url = """https://letterboxd.com/film/the-stingiest-man-in-town/"""
+xmas_genres = ['Musical', 'TV Movie', 'Family', 'Animation', 'A Christmas Carol', 'Fantasy'] [extra] film_url = """https://letterboxd.com/film/the-stingiest-man-in-town/"""
 tmdb_poster_path = """/fzdzNuY3LfHHChfLySHpu2dpvgG.jpg"""